brainhackorg/brainhack_cloud/content/en/admins/users.md

 ## Create Project Compartment

 Go back to `Identity` and head to `Compartments` and click `Create Compartment`.
-Name it like the group just created and add the github issue link as description.
+Name it like the group just created and add the Github issue link as description.
 Parent compartment is brainhack (root).

 ![image](https://user-images.githubusercontent.com/4021595/157342561-71a6ba34-7dd8-4d81-a382-621d0c4e10fa.png)